Our guide to garden office construction

-The garden office you have seen on a suppliers website looks great but how do you assess the quality?
-It is worth finding out a little about the construction of the building you are interested in and the materials used before you choose a particular supplier.
+The garden office you’ve seen on suppliers’ websites look great but how do you assess the quality?
+It is worth finding out a little about garden office construction and materials before you choose a particular supplier.

 If you are interested in using local or British grown woods you will need to ask your office supplier some questions about how they source their timber.
 Many cheaper wooden garden buildings such as sheds and log chalets are imported from Eastern Europe or even China.
 Of course the timber that you can see on the outside of your office is only part of the construction.
 There are many different materials used to build garden offices and here we explain some of the basics.

 The choice in construction quality is broad, ranging from specialist buildings constructed with British grown wood and eco-sensitive materials through to buildings constructed using uPVC cladding and windows.

 25% of British carbon emissions are caused by badly insulated domestic buildings.

 This is why we are great supporters of home working and well-designed, well insulated garden offices.
 We believe that minimising the environmental impact of garden offices is an important part of garden office construction.

 When choosing a garden office you may want to discuss environmental policy with your supplier.
 Subjects you could discuss with them are:

 - Lifespan – how long will the building last?

 - Insulation – how much insulation do they put in their garden office buildings?